brahianrosswill/ComfyUI-geltz/README.md

 ---

-### Regional Split Sampler (rss)

-Allows prompting by two regions, more can be defined in file.
-Splits the image width into left and right regions using a soft mask (center, feather), applies separate positive conditionings to each side, then calls `nodes.common_ksampler` with the chosen sampler/scheduler to generate a `LATENT`.

-Registers as `Regional Split Sampler` with inputs for model, seed, steps, cfg, denoise, center, and feather.

----

 ### Sigma-Weighted Shuffle (sws)

 Improves image consistency.
 Hooks attention, derives a progress variable u from σ or step, scales Q by a temperature τ(u), and uses local Gaussian Sinkhorn transport to stochastically shuffle K and V while keeping the attention distribution within a KL cap.